tineriver/tineriver.github.io/essays/UI_Frameworks.md

   - Semantic UI
 ---

-## Things I've Learned Through My Failures In Just These Past Two Weeks
+## Things I've Learned These Past Two Weeks

 *“A designer is a planner with an aesthetic sense.”* - Bruno Munari, Design as Art